DiGA: Health apps on prescription

 Digital applications not only have the potential of medical added value for patients, but they can also save conventional costs in certain areas.
 In this context, high standards of quality, data protection, safety, and performance must be met and a positive effect on care must be scientifically proven.
 App offerings from the lifestyle sector, such as fitness trackers or nutrition guides, are therefore generally not among the prescribable solutions.
 The technical possibilities, however, are also accompanied by increasing demands of the insured on the health insurance companies.
 In the meantime, they must increasingly provide advice beyond their traditional role as cost bearers.
 But if the digital transformation is approached proactively, there are great opportunities for a targeted and sustainable improvement in health care.

 Digital solutions are the future

-A further digitization push is expected with the “Digital Care and Nursing Modernisation Act” (DVPMG), which will most likely come into force in June 2021.
-This is intended to supplement DiGA with digital care applications, i.e. so-called DiPA.
+A further digitization push followed with the “Digital Care and Nursing Modernisation Act” (DVPMG), which came into force in June 2021.
+The DVPMG is intended to supplement DiGA with digital care applications, i.e. so-called DiPA.
 The range of digital applications will therefore continue to grow strongly in the coming months and years.
 Currently, more than 20 apps are already being tested, and according to the Bertelsmann Foundation’s White List, 50 more apps are at least already CE-certified, a basic requirement for approval by the Federal Institute for Drugs and Medical Devices (BfArM).
 Overall, the legislative initiatives implemented in Germany can bring about a fundamental change in health care and serve as a positive example for other countries.